5 Educator and Clinician Benefits of Being a W-2 Employee Rather than a Contractor

 One of your greatest resources should be access to funding from your employer.
 You’ll likely need to replace some of the tools and technology you need, either to upgrade it or fix broken materials.
 Additionally, all speech-language pathologists should regularly attend professional development to stay up-to-date with the latest treatment methods, tools, and technology.
 Your employer should provide you with a regular stipend to keep up with these helpful speech-language pathologist resources.

-Get Access to More Speech Language Pathologist Resources with Nyman Associates
+Get Access to More Speech-Language Pathologist Resources with Nyman Associates

 If you’re struggling with access to the tools and training you need to do your job, it may be time to look for new opportunities.
 The team at Nyman Associates is poised to help you find the ideal job setting for your skills and interests.
 We can work with you to find a role with opportunities for better compensation and benefits, a more flexible work schedule, and even increased access to the technology and tools you need to help your students or patients succeed.